dmlc/dmlc.github.io/_posts/2016-07-30-use-caffe-operator-in-mxnet.markdown

 ```
 to use loss funciton in caffe.

-## Use your own customized layers
+## Use your own customized operators
-Running new caffe layer from mxnet is no difference than using regular caffe layers, through rules above.
-There's no need to add any code in mxnet.
+Running new caffe operator from mxnet is no difference than using regular ones.
+As mxnet calls caffe's layer registry, there's no need to add any code in mxnet.

-## Acknowledgements
-The author has many thanks to Minjie Wang, Tianqi Chen, Junyuan Xie and professor Zheng Zhang for their helpful advices on implementation and documentation.

 ## Bio
-This feature is contributed by [Haoran Wang](https://github.com/HrWangChengdu).
+Caffe-plugin is contributed by [Haoran Wang](https://github.com/HrWangChengdu).

 Haoran is a 1st-year master student of MCDS program at Carnegie Mellon University.
-He received his Bachelor degree of Computer Science from ACM Class at Shanghai Jiao Tong University.
+He received his Bachelor degree in Computer Science from ACM Class at Shanghai Jiao Tong University.

+He has many thanks to Minjie Wang, Tianqi Chen, Junyuan Xie and Prof. Zheng Zhang for their helpful advices on implementation and documentation of caffe-plugin.